-PANDA offers three full-day workshops per year for professionals working with expecting and new parents and their families.
+PANDA offers three full-day professional development workshops per year for professionals working with expecting and new parents and their families.

 What do we cover?

 Based on experiences and data from the National Perinatal Anxiety & Depression Helpline and engagement with consumers, families and health services across the country, these perinatal practice wisdom workshops aim to increase health professional knowledge and confidence in supporting the emotional and mental health needs of expecting and new parents.
 Previous workshop topics have included family violence, perinatal anxiety, perinatal distress in fathers and non-birth mothers, working with refugees, motherhood as a grief and loss experience, and the needs of families affected by issues including sexual assault, birth trauma, IVF, premature birth, infant illness and disability.
 PANDA workshops are run at the Amora Hotel Riverwalk in Richmond, Victoria; a discount room rate is offered for participants requiring accommodation.
 Agencies in other states can request PANDA training or presentations.

 PANDA workshops bring together the latest research, learnings from the National Helpline (data, case studies and practice tips), professionals working in the relevant fields, and real life stories shared by parents.
 Workshops offer participants both knowledge and skills; their relevance and practical approach are consistently reflected in participant feedback:

 Relevant, current and delivered well.
 Case studies are a great way to gain increased awareness, understanding and insight. - MCH Nurse

 Ideas and suggestions that I can take back to the unit to improve our practice. - Maternity Unit Manager

 Excellent combination of facts and insights, helpful interventions and outcomes.
 Very practical info that I will be able to adapt info informing my practice to better respond to mothers’ needs. – Psychologist

 Who attends PANDA workshops?